GSA/CFO.gov/_members/soltis-tim.md

              senior member of the Office of Management and Budget&#39;s (OMB) management team supporting the President&#39;s Management Agenda (PMA) across multiple Cross Agency Priority (CAP) goals and in providing policy to the federal financial management and financial assistance communities to support their mission, service, and stewardship responsibilities.
-He also provides leadership to OMB&#39;s statutory Office of Federal Financial Management (OFFM) across a diverse financial management portfolio and on major initiatives.
+He also provides leadership to <abbr title="Office of Management and Budget">OMB</abbr>&#39;s statutory
+             Office of Federal Financial Management (OFFM) across a diverse financial management portfolio and on major initiatives.